 Now you may be asking, should I code my own site?
 To answer this question, simply acknowledge your existing coding skills (or lack thereof), assess what you’ll need to learn to create a site you’re excited about, and then think about whether or not it makes sense for you to spend the extra time it takes to build a site from scratch.
 Know that there is no need to code your own site these days, as there are tons of flexible, easy-to-use platforms out there.

 If there are web skills you’re looking to develop, coding your own site can be a great learning opportunity.
-Plus, there are lots of great courses and guides out there.
+Plus, there are lots of great courses and guides out there, like those found on codecademy or BitDegree.
 Just keep in mind that learning to code while you create your site can add significant time to the project.

 The site-building platforms listed below will let you customize themes to meet most of your design needs.
 Additionally, extensive documentation and support are available with each platform.
 With the exception of Squarespace, each of the below also offers a free version.
 Paying for the platform will you get more features and options, including the ability to register a custom domain name, which I highly recommend.
 With this in mind, here are the most commonly used platforms:

 Wordpress.com - This is the most common platform on the web for building and maintaining small sites.
 It has plenty of templates and plugins to meet most of your needs.
 Wordpress.com also offers fairly low pricing compared to other options.

 Squarespace - This platform offers a wide array of beautifully designed templates that work responsively across all screen sizes.
 It also provides plenty of customization options.
 They have 24/7 customer support that is responsive and helpful.